samer-mansouri/samer-mansouri/README.md

 - **Bachelor's Degree in Computer Sciences**
 - **Software Engineering Student** at INSAT (National Institute of Applied Science and Technology)

-## 🌱 I’m currently learning

-- Full Stack Web Development
-- Cloud Computing and DevOps

-## 💬 Ask me about

-- Web Development
-- My journey as a Software Engineering student
-- Tips on managing college and coding

 ## 📫 How to reach me:

 - LinkedIn: [Samer Mansouri](https://tn.linkedin.com/in/samer-mansouri)
 - Email: samermns24@gmail.com

-## ⚡ Fun fact:

-- I'm passionate about exploring new technologies and applying them in real-world projects.
-In my free time, I enjoy reading posts and blogs about the latest tech trends and innovations to stay ahead in the fast-paced tech landscape.

 ---